-Mullayanagiri is not for the faint hearted, especially the ridge walk.
+Mullayanagiri is not for the faint-hearted, especially the ridge walk.
 The trek to the peak is easy to moderate difficulty.
 I would suggest keeping yourself as light as possible.
 It was a mistake on my part to take extra lenses on the trek and it weighed heavily on my first day of the ascent.
-The meadows are excellent specially when you go on the ridge walk, however note ridge walk is quite a bit on the dangerous side and should not be challenged in the monsoon season.
+The meadows are excellent especially when you go on the ridge walk, however, note ridge walk is quite a bit on the dangerous side and should not be challenged in the monsoon season.

-The home stay is located on Baba Budangiri Hills.
+Eco Holiday Home.
+The homestay is located on Baba Budangiri Hills.
 They provide rooms, tents as well as the Cottage where I stayed.
 The name of the contact person is Aman.
 His contact number is +91 9481 365 565

-Disclaimer: I loved the home stay.
-Bathrooms were clean and the food was tasty, but I do not accept any responsibility if you use his services.
+Disclaimer: I loved the homestay.
+Bathrooms were clean and the food was tasty, but I do not accept any responsibility if you use their services.

 If you are visiting Mullayanagiri, you could also plan a visit to the Bhadra Wildlife Sanctuary.
 It is only 15 km away